Shoe Dog

 Phil Knight

-In 1962, fresh out of business school, Phil Knight borrowed fifty dollars from his father and created a company with a simple mission: import high-quality, low-cost athletic shoes from Japan.
-Selling the shoes from the trunk of his lime-green Plymouth Valiant, Knight grossed $8,000 his first year.
-Today, Nike's annual sales top $30 billion.
-In an age of start-ups, Nike is the ne plus ultra of all start-ups, and the swoosh has become a revolutionary, globe-spanning icon, one of the most ubiquitous and recognizable symbols in the world today.
+Fresh out of business school, Phil Knight borrowed fifty dollars from his father and launched a company with one simple mission: import high-quality, low-cost running shoes from Japan.
+Selling the shoes from the trunk of his car in 1963, Knight grossed eight thousand dollars that first year.
+Today, Nike’s annual sales top $30 billion.
+In this age of start-ups, Knight’s Nike is the gold standard, and its swoosh is one of the few icons instantly recognized in every corner of the world.

 Epic book - absolutely loved it!!